Outbound Sales Explained: Techniques, Strategies & Best Practices

 3. Identify and Approach Decision Makers

-If you want to maximise your chances of securing new deals, you need to make sure you’re selling to the right person.
+If you want to maximize your chances of securing new deals, you must ensure you’re selling to the right person.
 A decision-maker is a person who can decide whether to go ahead with a project or not.
-If you’re selling to the wrong person, all you’re going to hear are ‘no’s because that’s all they can say.
+If you’re selling to the wrong person, all you’ll hear are ‘no’s because that’s all they can say.

 To identify the decision maker at a company, you want to look for some of these key criteria:

-• Job title – A key decision maker will often be an executive, manager, director or vice president.
+• Job title – A key decision maker is often an executive, manager, director or vice president.

-• Manages budget – Someone that has the authority to make purchasing decisions on behalf of their company or department
+• Manages budget – Someone who has the authority to make purchasing decisions on behalf of their company or department

 • Oversees strategy – People who are responsible for implementing strategy at their company are often looking to solve problems their company is facing.